joshelvn11/Kyle-s-Game/README.md

 ## Design

-The design and prototype was first created in Figma, the original design filed used can be found here
+The design and prototype was first created in Figma, the original design filed used can be found [here.](https://imgur.com/TxwT4uG)

 ## Features